awsdocs/amazon-rds-user-guide/doc_source/USER_Events.Subscribing.md

 1. In the **Event subscriptions** pane, choose **Create event subscription**\.

-1. In the **Create event subscription** dialog box, do the following:
+1. Enter your subscription details as follows:

    1. For **Name**, enter a name for the event notification subscription\.

+   1. For **Send notifications to**, do one of the following:
+      + Choose **New email topic**\.
+Enter a name for your email topic and a list of recipients\.
-   1. For **Send notifications to**, choose an existing Amazon SNS ARN for an Amazon SNS topic, or choose **create topic** to enter the name of a topic and a list of recipients\.
+      + Choose **Amazon Resource Name \(ARN\)**\.
+Then choose existing Amazon SNS ARN for an Amazon SNS topic\.

         If you want to use a topic that has been enabled for server\-side encryption \(SSE\), grant Amazon RDS the necessary permissions to access the AWS KMS key\.
 For more information, see [ Enable compatibility between event sources from AWS services and encrypted topics](https://docs.aws.amazon.com/sns/latest/dg/sns-key-management.html#compatibility-with-aws-services) in the *Amazon Simple Notification Service Developer Guide*\.

    1. For **Source type**, choose a source type\.

-   1. Choose **Yes** to enable the subscription\.
-If you want to create the subscription but to not have notifications sent yet, choose **No**\.
+For example, choose **Instances** or **Parameter groups**\.

-   1. Depending on the source type you selected, choose the event categories and sources that you want to receive event notifications for\.
+   1. Choose the event categories and resources that you want to receive event notifications for\.

       The following example configures event notifications for the DB instance named `testinst`\.
 ![\[Enter source type\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/event-source.png)